 To request such a waiver, you'll need to prove that:

-You'll need to provide documents from the last two years showing that your marriage was the real thing.
+It's crucial here that you provide documents from the last two years showing that your marital relationship was, in fact, the real thing, not a fraud.
 The same kinds of documents that you've shown the immigration authorities before will help: evidence of having bought or rented a house together, of having combined your finances with joint bank accounts and credit cards, photos from vacations together, and so forth, will all be helpful.
 But make sure they're more recent than the documents you presented with your green card application.

 Realize also that you're not trying to prove you had a good marriage!
 Even letters from marriage counselors and the like can help prove that it was the real thing.
 Struggling with marital issues is something that many real couples go through.

 You'll also need a copy of your annulment certificate.
 If the annulment isn't yet final by the time you need to file Form I-751 (which is due within the 90 days before the expiration of your conditional resident status), that can be problematic.
 Talk to an attorney.
-And whatever you do, get the Form I-751 turned in to USCIS on time, even if you don't have the certificate yet.
-(You'll probably then receive a Request for Evidence, with a deadline some weeks in the future.)
+Whatever you do, get the Form I-751 turned in to USCIS on time, even if you don't have the certificate yet.
+(You'll probably then receive a Request for Evidence or RFE, with a deadline some weeks in the future.)

 See Documents Needed for Filing an I-751 Form for more on what you're trying to show, and how to show it.